AminValiei/valieilab/_pages/about.md

   - /about.html
 ---

 The study of the microbial world, once shrouded in mystery, has been undergoing a transformative revolution in recent years, driven by advancements in experimental and computational approaches.
 Our lab actively participates in emerging areas in both landscapes.
-We utilize micro- and nanotechnology for in-vitro recapitulation of the cellular environment and cutting-edge computational approaches to model microbial behaviors.
-We also use in-vivo models to test our hypotheses and pave the way for commercialization of microbial therapies.
+We utilize micro- and nanotechnology for in-vitro recapitulation of the cellular environment.
+We use cutting-edge computational approaches to analyze microbial behaviors from an engineering-biology perspective.
+We finally use in-vivo models to test our hypotheses for medical therapies and use large scale setups to test our solutions for industrial applications.

+The importance of microbial modeling in the niche: The recent revolution of next-generation sequencing has enabled the characterization of microbial compositions with unprecedentedly high throughput.
+However, the large amount of data obtained through this method fails to capture the spatiotemporal attributes of microbial communities.
+A central emphasis of our research involves the development of micro-engineered devices, termed "microbiome-on-a-chip" or "biofilm-on-a-chip,"  to faithfully emulate the microenvironment of microbial communities.
+These devices enable the creation of physicochemical cues at a length scale comparable to the size of microbes.
+Considering the rapid advancement in analytical and microscopical techniques, it is possible to record and understand microbial activity at the subcellular level with unprecedented resolution.
+With this approach, it is possible to dissect the microbial complexity and find the functional roles of each phenotype or genotype.
+This provides a unique tool to optimize microbial systems for myriad environmental, medical, and industrial applications that rely on microbial communities.